konveyor/enhancements/enhancements/tackle/pathfinder-tca-integration.md

 #### Tackle Pathfinder Implementation

-The proposed solution for Tackle Pathfinder integration is for TCA to create a Command Line Interface (CLI) that could be invoked as an Add-On to Pathfinder following it's add-on architecture.
+The proposed solution for Tackle Pathfinder integration is for TCA to create a Command Line Interface (CLI) that could be invoked as an Add-On to Pathfinder following its add-on architecture.
 TCA is currently a Python microservice that runs as a service.

 #### Tackle Application Inventory Implementation